Voyage with WWF through Mexico's Gulf of California, a WWF priority place for protection.

 Besides whale watching, activities include bird watching and hikes led by naturalists, where you may find fossils, bones and shells.

 The Pacific gray whale migration from Alaska’s Bering Sea to the warm waters of Baja’s lagoons is the longest mammal migration on Earth.
 Nearly hunted to extinction in the past, these gentle leviathans have made a dramatic comeback and today show little fear of humans.
-Every spring, hundreds of them return to traditional birthing and breeding grounds at sheltered San Ignacio Lagoon on Mexico’s Baja Peninsula, an area WWF considers a priority place for protection.
+Every winter, hundreds of them return to traditional birthing and breeding grounds at sheltered San Ignacio Lagoon on Mexico’s Baja Peninsula, an area WWF considers a priority place for protection.

 The Great Gray Whales of Baja Venture among the whales in motorized Zodiac rafts and stay in “whale cabana” accommodations at the edge of San Ignacio Lagoon.
 6-day tours from $2,995